-Using a bike is a great way to explore the city and get around.
-The Vélib’ system is an environmentally friendly initiative to limit the number of cars on the roads and reduce air pollution, caused by the heavy traffic in Paris.
+Using a bike is a great way to explore and get around the city.
+Paris’s Vélib’ system is an environmentally friendly initiative that aims to limit the number of cars on the roads and reduce air pollution caused by heavy traffic in Paris.

-As part of these measures, the city of Paris is encouraging more and more residents to cycle around the city.
+As part of these measures, the city of Paris is encouraging more and more residents to start cycling.

 The city of Paris has been running a self-service bike sharing system since July 2006.

 It is easy to use: you can rent a bike for a certain amount of time.
 There are different subscriptions and passes available for regular users and young people, depending on how often you use your bike.

 A basic subscription starts at just 3.10 € a month and when you rent a bike the first 30 minutes are free and each additional half hour is 1 €.
 With the electric bikes, the first 30 minutes costs 1 € and each additional half hour is 2 €.
 You can also buy a one day pass for 5 € or a 7 day pass for 15 €.
 If you are an occasional user, you don’t need a subscription.
 It only costs 1 € for 30 minutes and for the electric bikes, 2 € for 30 minutes.
 You can view all the prices and details here.

 Note: in some regions of Paris, the self-service bike system is managed by different organizations and is therefore not called Vélib’.
 You will find “Cristolib” in Créteil, “Velcom” at Plaine-Commune, or even “Velo2” in Cergy-Pontoise.
 A Vélib’ by any other name is just as good!